Introduction To Computer Network

 - REPEATER: It is an electronic device primarily designed to amplify the signals.

 This has been a guide on Introduction to Computer Network.
-Here we have discussed the basic introduction of a computer network like types of the networking device, ISO/OSI model, etc. You may also look at the following article to learn more –
+Here we have discussed the introduction to computer network like types of networking device, ISO/OSI model, etc. You may also look at the following article to learn more –